0xAFz/nova/README.md

 ## Troubleshooting

-- If the script fails, check the error messages for clues about what went wrong.
+- **General Failures**: Check the error messages and logs to understand the cause of the failure.
-- Ensure all credentials in the `.env` file are correct.
+- **Environment Variables**: Ensure all values in the `.env` file are correct.
-- Verify that your OpenStack and Cloudflare (if used) accounts have the necessary permissions.
+- **SSH Issues**: Verify that your SSH key pair is generated correctly and located in the right directory (`~/.ssh/id_rsa.pub`).
-- If using a domain, make sure the DNS records are properly set up in Cloudflare.
+- **Cloudflare DNS**: If using a domain, confirm that your DNS records are correctly set up in Cloudflare.
-- Check that the SSH key pair is correctly generated and placed in the default location (`~/.ssh/id_rsa.pub`).

-For any persistent issues, please open an issue in the project's repository.

-Remember to keep your `.env` file and SSH keys secure and never share them publicly.
+- **Permissions**: Ensure that your OpenStack and Cloudflare accounts have the necessary permissions.